Prosperous startups have many factors, the most crucial being the right team. Specifically, the right co-founder.

 The process of finding co-founders for your startup journey is critical.
 According to Noam Wasserman’s book, The Founder’s Dilemma, 65% of startups fail due to conflict among co-founders.

-We're here to answer all these questions and to clear your doubts to make the process of finding the right co-founder a lot easier.
+We’re here to answer all these questions and clear your doubts to make the process of finding the right co-founder a lot easier.

-What is a Startup Co-Founder
+What Is A Startup Co-Founder

 A founder is an individual who starts a business with the help of other people.
 The founder of a business is the person who has a defined idea, while a co-founder accompanies the founder in establishing and converting the startup into a rewarding business.